m1koli4ik/AI_Telegram/README.md

-Running the Bot
-Run the main script from your terminal:
+Running the BotRun the main script from your terminal:python main.py

-python main.py

 The bot will start, log in to Telegram, and wait for messages from the specified user.
-The first time you run it, you may be prompted to enter your phone number and a verification code to log in to your Telegram account.
+The first time you run it, you may be prompted to enter your phone number and a verification code to log in to your Telegram account.LicenseThis project is licensed under the MIT License.

-License
-This project is licensed under the MIT License.